MasoniteFramework/docs/features/cors.md

 ## Allowed Methods

 The default is to protect all HTTP methods but a list of methods can be specified instead.
+This will set the `Access-Control-Allow-Methods` header in the response.

 For example CORS can be enabled for sensitive requests:

 ```python
 ALLOWED_METHODS = ["POST", "PUT", "PATCH"]